etnt/Nso/NOTES.md

     java -jar bundletool-all-1.15.6.jar build-apks --bundle=../AndroidStudioProjects/Nso/app/build/outputs/bundle/debug/app-debug.aab --output=nso_mobile_<version>.apks

 3. Extract APKs: The build-apks command generates a .apks file, which is a ZIP file that contains all the APKs for your app.
 To extract the APKs, you can rename the .apks file to .zip and extract it using any ZIP tool.
+Unzipping the .apks file is not a necessary step for installing the app on a device.
+However, unzipping the .apks file can be useful for inspection purposes.
+The .apks file is a collection of APK files generated from your Android App Bundle.
+Each APK file in the .apks file represents a different configuration of your app (for example, different screen densities, CPU architectures, languages, etc.).

 4. Install APKs: To install the APKs on a device, you can use the install-apks command (replace /MyApp/my_app.apks with the path to your .apks file):

-    java -jar bundletool-all-1.15.6.jar install-apks --apks=/MyApp/my_app.apks
+    java -jar bundletool-all-1.15.6.jar install-apks --apks=nso_mobile_0.2.0.apks

 Note: The device needs to be connected to your machine via USB and you need to have USB debugging enabled on the device.

+Got some errors here.
+Needed to specify a device id, which I found as:

+    ../Library/Android/sdk/platform-tools/adb devices

+Then:

+    java -jar bundletool-all-1.15.6.jar install-apks --apks=nso_mobile_0.2.0.apks --device-id=<device-id>

+Still didn't find the folder that the output indicated...need to look into this...